SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## calibrated_range_suffix

-- The suffix of the calibrated date range, usually reported with calibrated or cal. before the time unit, e.g. cal BC or cal BP.
+- The suffix of the calibrated date range, usually reported with calibrated or cal. before the time unit, e.g. `cal BC` or `cal BP`.
 - Set `DNE` if not a radiocarbon date or no calibration has been reported.

 > ⚠️ Must follow categories specified in `assets/enums/<column>.json`